-- In determining needs for the development of an aquaponics farm operation, consider that commercial aquaponics typically exists in a controlled environment like using greenhouses or buildings.
+- In determining development needs of an aquaponics farm, keep in mind that commercial aquaponics typically exists in a controlled environment like greenhouses, or buildings.

-- Consideration should also be given for the need for monitoring the system, such as water quality and temperature, pH, Ammonia, humidity, water pump, light and other parameters that are important to the healthy growth of the fish, and plants.
+- Consideration should also be given for monitoring the system, such as water quality and temperature,pH, Ammonia, humidity,water pump,lightand other parameters that are important to the healthy growth of the fish and plants.